bottlerocket-os/bottlerocket-project-website/content/en/os/1.13.x/install/quickstart/aws/ecs/index.markdown

 ### Connecting To Your Cluster

-In order for the nodes that you launch to be able to communicate with ECS, you need to make sure to configure the nodes with the name of the ECS cluster.
+In order to communicate with ECS, configure each node with the name of the cluster.
 The following command will create a file named `quickstart-ecs-user-data.toml` with the appropriate contents:

 ```bash